China's Bo admits 'shame', denies protecting wife

 "I have made mistakes and errors, I feel very sorry and I'm willing to take appropriate responsibility, but whether there was a crime or not is another matter," Bo said.

-"I did not act illegally to show favouritism and protect Gu Kailai."
+"I did not act illegally to show favoritism and protect Gu Kailai."

 Bo said he did not believe it when Wang first told him Gu was a suspect in Heywood's murder, saying Gu had shown Bo a Chongqing police report that said Heywood died of a heart attack bought on by drinking, which Heywood's wife had signed.